JessMair/Tots-Play/README.md

 ## Colour Palette
 <img src="assets/images/colorwheel.png" alt="Colour Palette">

-I used the site coolers to bring together a colour palatte for the base of the website.
+I used the site coolers to bring together a colour palette for the base of the website.
 The 2 dominant colours used were #1D6372 and #8C342C.
-These colours were chosen as they are eye catching, however not too brights and therefore portray a more positive image of Tots Play.
+These colours were chosen as they are eye catching, however not too bright and therefore portray a more positive image of Tots Play.
 After implementing the hero image, I did use the inspiration of the bright colours for the colouring of the "services" bar.
-However the base colour of the site is based on the colour chart above.
+However, the base colour of the site is based on the colour chart above.

 ## Fonts

 I used google fonts to discover and use fonts that I felt portrayed a playful yet well organised impression.
-I decided on Playtone One for the headings and Source Sans Pro as these two fonts compliment one another.
+I decided on Playtone One for the headings and Source Sans Pro as these two fonts complement one another.
 These fonts were found on Google fonts.

-## Features For The Future
+## Features For the Future
 Below are features that I would have liked to add but have been unable to do so yet due to time constraints and not having the knowledge to do so yet either.
 -	I will add a video of Tots play instead of the image of the apparatus to give the user a better scope of the size of Tots Play and all it has to offer.
 This is as some people prefer to see  things visually than read about it.
 -	I would like to add a google map image of the location of Tots Play to the footer, so the user has a visual of where the address is on a map.
--	Also a live link embedded in the address, when clicked on gives an option to open google maps to show location of address on their map.
+-	A live link embedded in the address, when clicked on gives an option to open google maps to show location of address on their map.